EM NEWS “Dr Collman is the premier educator in the US for EM Board Preparation!” Jan 2009 Issue.

 Dr Collman asks that you try to schedule a time when you are are at home relaxed!
-Your first consultation is always no at charge for the for 45 minutes to give you a focus plan to prepare.
+Your first consultation is always no at charge for the for 45 minutes to give you a focused plan to prepare.
 Most residencies do not adeqautely prepare their residents for oral exams and many residents miss these sessions.
-Dr Collman has videotaped every prior client and the tapes prove everyone needs to rehearse what they plan to say and actually say those words repeatedly so they sound natural…you must sound natural and not like you are emulating another words or sound robotic…they want to hear the “process of emergency medicine.”.
+2020 will be the year many had no time for study due to pandemic.
+Dr Collman has videotaped every prior client and the tapes prove everyone needs to rehearse what they plan to say and actually say those words repeatedly so they sound natural…you must sound natural and not like you are emulating another’s words or sound robotic…they want to hear the “process of emergency medicine.”.
 By giving a drug dose on any case you will improve your score even if it is not a life threatening case…that is your goal…maximize your score.
-YOU MUST KNOW ALL ACLS, PALS, /Anaphylaxis doss and drips.
+YOU MUST KNOW ALL ACLS, PALS, anaphylaxis [anaphylactoid reaction] doss and drips.
 Dr Collman has developed a simplified easy to verbalilze system that is accurate to 1/10th of a microdrop!.
 On video an author of the PALS manual failed the PALS simulation.
 The same was true for the world expert for th ACLS case.
 Dr Collman has proven that whatever area one is an expert, that is the most likely type of case which is at most risk of a failing score., e.g., an EP who has toxicology boards fails the toxicology case.
-This is because they have fear for what they are “famous for” or most skilled with…but most simply have fear of public speaking in front of an examiner.
-You need to maximize all of the points because the oral exam is now scored on a curve for years and you can now fail with a mean of 5.28 when the group you test with has a mean of 5.31.
-This seems impossible for examiners to be this exacting in their scoring.
-Prior to this rule change a pass was a mean of 5.00 (one could “kill” or injure 4 of 11 patients [i.e., a raw score of 66%] and pass the exam…but the candidate had to fail the “right 4 cases” [each of the lowest scores on a multiple patient encounter was averaged with the other 2 cases [easy to get a mean of 5.00], the field test item [FTI] and the low of the “high-low two cases” which were previously averaged which was easy to obtain an average of 5.00 [4.99 = 1 missed [CA] critical action or 1 dangerous action and produced a case score of 4.99].
-A mean of 5.00 was a pass.
-This is no longer true.
-Now with the test scored on a curve with the group, candidates have failed with a mean of 5.28 when the group scored 5.31. [~1 SD below the group]!
+This is because they have fear of failing of what they are “famous for” or most skilled with…and most simply have fear of public speaking in front of an examiner who has the answers typed that he can just read.
+EXRs call when they lose their EXR status to teach; ABEM has declined to allow them to teach board prep but ABEM’s chief examiner was invited and did review every word of Dr Collman’s cases so everyone knows he created a set of cases that then he became a consultant for two EM boards.

 Dr Collman can also show you how to enhance your memory and totally defeat any examination fatigue!